wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.4 =
+* Add new feature to filter events by user name
+* Fix SQL injection vulnerabilities

 = 1.3.5 =
 * Modified script loading code only to be process on events page under admin section